Quick Start

 .
 FlashAttention was enabled.
 Micro-batch size was set to 60. ↩ -

-.
-FlashAttention is not supported on V100 GPUs, so it was disabled.
+is not supported on V100 GPUs.
+FlashAttention was disabled, as it is not supported on V100 GPUs.
 Micro-batch size was set to 4. ↩ -

 Precision was set to